kfly8/Result-Simple/README.md

 ## What happens when you forget to call `Ok` or `Err`?

-The following example is a common mistake:
+Forgetting to call `Ok` or `Err` function is a common mistake.
+Consider the following example:

 ```perl
 sub validate_name :Result(Str, ErrorMessage) ($name) {